akto-api-security/tests-library/remediation/UNION_SUBQUERY_EXTRACT_PASSWORD_MYSQLI.md

 ### Step 3: Input Validation
 Though not a full-proof method, input validation can deter a portion of basic SQL injection attacks by restricting allowed inputs.

-### Step 4: Regular Vulnerability Scanning
-Regular scanning of applications using automated tools can help identify SQL injection vulnerabilities.
-It can alarm teams of potential risks to take preventive measures on.

-### Step 5: Regularly Update and Patch Systems
-Often, vulnerabilities are found in the system software, which vendors fix through patches and updates.
-By regularly updating and patching your software, you can reduce the risk of attacks.

-It's important to maintain best security practices to safeguard against SQL injection attacks.
-The steps listed can be a comprehensive approach towards securing data.